ludocode/pottery/include/pottery/lifecycle/README.md

 - `CAN_PASS`

 These are 1 if the functionality is available or 0 otherwise.
-When these macros are no longer needed, you must include `pottery_lifecycle_cleanup.t.h" to clean them up (templates that use the lifecycle template do this for you.)
+When these macros are no longer needed, you must include `pottery_lifecycle_cleanup.t.h` to clean them up.
+Other templates that use the lifecycle template do this internally so they do not expose any of these macros.